ldijkman/randomnerd_esp32_wifi_manager/README.md

 ---

-HW-622 ESP8266 WIFI Relay Module Network Relay Module yunshan 32mbit==4MByte SUX wifi AP password not as google yunshan123456780 == 1234567890 connects but no page on 192.168.4.1 very BAD silkscreen connection info but if you know it, its a cheap chinese board with chinese crappy software and no description needs a 3.3v ftdi programmer or esp01 programmer with wires but Electra can make it great
+HW-622 ESP8266 WIFI Relay Module Network Relay Module yunshan 32mbit==4MByte
+- SUX wifi AP password not as google yunshan123456789 == 1234567890 connects but no page on 192.168.4.1, i cannot get it working
+- very BAD silkscreen connection info
+- but if you know it, its a cheap chinese board with chinese crappy software and no description
+- needs a 3.3v ftdi programmer or esp01 programmer with wires
+- BUT Electra Can make it Great!!!

 ![Diymore-ESP8266-ESP-12F-Wifi-Draadloze-Module-1-Kanaals-Relais-Shield-10A-Dc-7-30V jpg_Q90](https://user-images.githubusercontent.com/45427770/154747270-e167475f-ce83-48fb-911b-f499d40ffc8d.jpg)